 - No special tax breaks – Unlike 529 plans and Roth IRAs, there’s no tax deferral, no tax-free withdrawals, and no potential for a state income tax deduction on contributions.

 - Missed mortgage interest deduction – The mortgage interest deduction is generally overrated, but if you do benefit from the deduction then extra payments would result in a rate to return that’s slightly less than your interest rate, due to the loss of some of that deduction.

 - Lack of accessibility – Until your mortgage is paid off, there’s no good way to access all the money you’re saving beyond taking on more debt through a second mortgage or a home equity line of credit.

-Here are two other options that you might consider, but that in most cases can’t match the benefits of the four options above.
+Here are three other options that you might consider, but that in most cases can’t match the benefits of the four options above.

 UGMA and UTMA accounts are not something I generally recommend.
 There are no tax benefits for using them and you lose a lot of control over the money.